a-harshit/vending-machine-ui/README.md

 ##### 1. Clone the repository
 ```
-Change directory to the destination
+Change directory to the repository
 ```

 ##### 3. Install Node Modules